episode6/redux-store-flow/docs/STORE_FLOW.md

 data class SetYellowLight(val value: Boolean) : Action data class SetRedLight(val value: Boolean) : Action

+// The reducer function will only be called from a single coroutine in a single thread.
-// See the ReduceAction pattern below for a trick to eliminate this additional verbosity private fun TrafficLightState.reduce(action: Action): TrafficLightState = when (action) {
+// (see the ReduceAction pattern below for a trick to eliminate this additional verbosity) private fun TrafficLightState.reduce(action: Action): TrafficLightState = when (action) {
   is SetGreenLight  -> copy(green = action.value)
   is SetYellowLight -> copy(yellow = action.value)